Crazy about mango desserts? At Hui Lau Shan in Redmond, 5,040 mangoes a week make it summer all year ’round

 But as it turns out, the dessert — and the dozens like it on offer at Hui Lau Shan — conjure humid air and crystalline skies even in the dark, chilly depths of a Pacific Northwest winter.

-The iced dishes are variations on a theme: Cold fruit, plus gumminess, in varying combinations of mango, coconut and passionfruit; rice flour balls, sticky rice, aloe and sago.
+The iced dishes are variations on a theme: cold fruit, plus gumminess, in varying combinations of mango, coconut and passionfruit; rice-flour balls, sticky rice, aloe and sago.
 In summer, the mangoes come from Mexico; in winter, from Ecuador, Li said.
-They’re a trendy varietal called the Ataulfo, or “honey mango;” smaller and sweeter than what shoppers have generally been able to find in grocery stores, though lately, they’re sourceable on Seattle shelves.
+They’re a trendy varietal called the Ataulfo, or “honey mango”; smaller and sweeter than what shoppers have generally been able to find in grocery stores, though lately, they’re sourceable on Seattle shelves.

 Hui Lau Shan also dishes up warm and savory fare, including seasonal options.